baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 Luckily for you, there is a mechanism built in your aquarium, which can give you one python at a time, so you don’t have to manually sort them out.
 This mechanism is called the <ins>**for-loop**</ins>.
 There is a catch, though.
 Have you ever seen how five snakes in one aquarium can look like?

 That twisted and convoluted bunch is not so easy to handle, and that’s why you should explicitly tell your mechanism how exactly it should disentangle these lovely creatures.
 This is what the method <ins>**next**</ins> does.
 It specifies how to pick the next python you are going to feed.
 The <ins>**iter**</ins> method just returns the aquarium and, in our case, initializes some starting variables.
-You need to take apart the aquarium and insert these two methods.
+You need to disassemble the aquarium and insert these two methods into it.
 Your shiny upgraded aquarium will have a new look:

 {% highlight py %}